Present edition: 1st part: 26 September 2016 – 9 June 2017 / 2nd part: September 2017 – June 2018 ··

 Students receive information on cultural and recreational activities in Zaragoza which are organized by the City Hall and other local institutions.

-This information is available under the section Other cooperation activities on IAMZ’s website.
+This information is available under the section Alumni on IAMZ’s website.